jahua/CareLoop/preliminary-studies/w8-chatbot-framework/architecture design.md

 #### 4.3 Submodule Specifications

-The personality detection module implements real-time OCEAN trait inference using LLM prompts with structured output validation, ensuring reliable and consistent personality assessment.
-The cumulative logic approach uses a rolling window methodology for trait refinement, with configurable confidence thresholds that prevent premature state changes while enabling adaptation to evolving patient characteristics.
-Context integration incorporates conversation history, user preferences, and behavioral patterns to create comprehensive personality profiles that enhance therapeutic personalization.
+The personality detection module implements real-time p̂_t inference using LLM prompts with structured output validation, ensuring reliable and consistent personality assessment.
+The cumulative logic approach uses a rolling window methodology for trait refinement, with configurable confidence thresholds that prevent premature state changes while enabling adaptation to evolving user characteristics.
+Context integration incorporates 𝓗 and behavioral patterns to create comprehensive personality profiles.

-The regulation engine module implements Zurich Model integration through sophisticated mapping of OCEAN traits to motivational domains including security, arousal, and affiliation.
+The regulation engine module implements Zurich Model integration through sophisticated mapping of p̂_t to motivational domains including security, arousal, and affiliation.
 This theoretical foundation provides scientifically validated approaches to behavioral adaptation that go beyond simple trait matching.
 The module includes conflict resolution mechanisms for handling situations where different personality traits may suggest conflicting regulation strategies, ensuring consistent and coherent behavioral adaptation.

-The RAG engine implements hierarchical indexing with multi-level document structures that enable precise retrieval at appropriate detail levels.
-Query routing intelligence directs queries to appropriate knowledge sources based on context and user traits, while comprehensive citation tracking ensures complete provenance information for all retrieved content.
-Dynamic retrieval strategies adapt to personality traits and conversation context, providing information in formats and detail levels that match individual patient preferences and needs.
+The generation module composes responses using only dialog context and personality-adapted communication policies, ensuring all outputs remain grounded in the conversation history without external knowledge dependencies.

 #### 4.4 Supporting Technologies